Cryptic Fate: "শ্রেষ্ঠ (Greatness)" (2002)

 The rest of the year the band searches, unsuccessfully, for a production company to release the album.
-Fate are told metal is out of season.
-Meanwhile, copies of Sreshtho are leaked to fans, and quickly garner lavish praise from underground listeners.
+Fate is told metal is out of season.
+Meanwhile, copies of Sreshtho are leaked to fans and quickly garner lavish praise from underground listeners.

 Lacking a second guitar player, Shakib and Sarfaraz invite Farhan to audition for the band.
 With a guest drummer on board, Cryptic Fate performs at Agargaon Community Center.
 Impressed by Farhan's skills, Shakib asks Farhan to join the band (12 July) and Farhan duly obliges.
 The band is offered a concert at the end of July, but Sarfaraz suddenly leaves for the US for higher studies.
 Emon (from Jolly Rogers) auditions as lead guitarist but falls short of expectations.
 Farhan steps in as lead guitarist for the show.
 His performance is stellar and the band delivers yet another tight set.

 The band performs two more shows during the year with help from Gibran (Dethrow) and Rinku as support guitarists.

 Cryptic Fate continued to perform at concerts.
 Sarfaraz returns to Dhaka.
 Arafat (The Watson Brothers) joins the band as guest drummer.
-The highlight of the year is an open-air concert at RAOWA Club where Fate performs only two songs (due to time constraint).
+The highlight of the year is an open-air concert at RAOWA Club where Fate performs only two songs (due to time constraints).
 One of the songs is “Nisshongo”, a single from Sreshtho, and members of Black, Artcell, Dethrow and others, join the band on stage for a memorable performance.

 Mixed albums and Shows (2001-2004)

 Cryptic Fate received sponsorship from Pepsi.
-Sarfaraz temporarily leaves the band due to personal reasons.
+Sarfaraz temporarily leaves the band for personal reasons.
 The band performs a concert at the Army Stadium where they introduce new drummer, Turjo.

 Close to year-end, Fate is invited by Duray to contribute a song to the mixed album Charpatra.
 Shakib and Farhan collaborate for the first time, and the result is “Cholo Bangladesh” – a cricket anthem that goes on to become Fate's first mainstream hit.